 Cardiff is the home of Doctor Who.
 Episodes from the last few seasons have nearly all been filmed in Cardiff - making it the ideal place to explore as a Doctor Who fan.

 The modern city of Cardiff

 The capital of Wales since 1955, Cardiff has undergone significant regeneration and modernisation since manufacturing industries began to decline in the latter half of the 20th century.
-The rebuilt Cardiff Bay now houses the Welsh Assembly building, the home of the Welsh National Opera, Techniquest science and discovery centre and a host of other striking buildings.
+The rebuilt Cardiff Bay now houses the Welsh Parliament building, the home of the Welsh National Opera, Techniquest Science and Discovery Centre and a host of other striking buildings.
 Cardiff is now thriving centre for the arts, business and shopping.